 Sign up for our newsletter and get the best of SunnySideCircus in your inbox!

 The larvae are said to have a consistency similar to cottage cheese and a nutty or buttery flavor.
 Since the taste is rather subtle and delicate, the exclusive ant eggs are usually not mixed with strongly flavored ingredients.
 The traditional recipe for Escamoles calls for a mix with a few green chilis, finely chopped onions and epazote leaves.
 The ingredients are cooked together for a few minutes until the kernels turn white and then commonly serve as a filling in tacos or omelets.

 Ant eggs as food have a long history in Mexico.
 Already the Aztecs ate Escamoles which is also where the ant pupae got their name from.
-It is derived from the word ‘azcamolli’ in the ancient Aztec language Nahuatl, with ‘azcatl’ meaning ‘ant’ and ‘molli’ translating to ‘stew’.
-Nowadays, the insect eggs are also sometimes referred to as ‘Mexican caviar’ – and they are priced accordingly.
+It is derived from the word “azcamolli” in the ancient Aztec language Nahuatl, with azcatl meaning “ant” and molli translating to “stew”.
+Centuries later, this traditional dish form the Pre-Hispanic era has found its way to the hip eateries of Mexico City.